 Pickpockets operate in the crowded areas of the towns, especially in Luxembourg City.
 Beware of them around buses and trains as well.

 Demonstrations organized by various groups can be common in Luxembourg.
 Though largely peaceful, they can cause traffic disruptions and can be unpredictable.
 Tourists are best off keeping their distance from these gatherings.

 The only natural disaster that might concern you as a traveler is flooding.
 River floods do occur without much notice, so be cautious if you are in their vicinity.
 Simply follow the advice of local authorities to stay safe.

 Before You Travel to Luxembourg - Remember This

 - Luxembourgers keep their country very clean and are serious about recycling.
 Be sure to dispose of waste in the approved manner while you are there – or else, end up paying fines.

 - Some tourist attractions in Luxembourg close at 6:00 P.M.
 Remember this while planning your itinerary.

 - The Luxembourg Card can give you access to more than 60 attractions all over the country, along with bicycle rental centers.
 So, be sure to get ahold of one while you are visiting the country.

-is an essential component of your trip abroad.
+- Travel medical insurance or travel insurance is an essential component of your trip abroad.
 Be a prepared traveler and choose the right coverage.